danielarmengolaltayo/me/hyperlink/README.md

 # The Hyperlink Delusion

-*The text is organized in capsules.
+*This text is organized in capsules.
 You can get a complete overview in less than a minute by just reading the titles of each capsule.
 External links and footnotes are complementary and not required to understand the content.
-From there, explore as you please.*
+From there, explore as you please.
+Enjoy the reading.*

-*Enjoy the reading.*

 - **Preface**
     - [Why I wrote this text](preface-link.md), how to read it and why you might be interested in exploring its content.